paulbricman/paulbricman.github.io/docs/tools/autocards.md

 ### The Student

 Charlie is a motivated student.
-He almost likes experimenting with study techniques more than actual learning, but he tries to strike a healthy balance regarding that.
+He almost likes experimenting with study techniques more than actual studying, but he tries to strike a healthy balance regarding that.
 Throughout the day, he takes part in several lectures, some of which are online.
 During those, he tries to take concise notes which clearly capture important aspects of the material, while retaining the big-picture view.
 In order not to get caught up in making his notes look exceedingly aesthetic, he resorts to simply typing them out in Markdown, a light-weight markup language, using VS Code, an open source text editor.[^18] [^19] After the lecture, he goes through a [k-probing](/docs/tools/k-probes) session in order to better weave together what he just learned with his previous knowledge.
 While he's busy reflecting on the material, Autocards is starting up and working through the notes, ultimately generating several dozen flashcards listed in a CSV, which Charlie polishes and imports in Anki.

 {: .warn }
 It's tempting to quickly jump to rote memorization before actually understanding the material, and even more so with automated flashcard generation.
 Autocards is best used in tandem with techniques which foster understanding, such as the Feynman Technique or Knowledge Probes, as exemplified by Charlie.